American Institute for Economic Research

-The American Institute for Economic Research (AIER) is a classical liberal think tank located in Great Barrington, Massachusetts.
+The American Institute for Economic Research (AIER) is a free-market, libertarian think tank located in Great Barrington, Massachusetts known for spreading climate and health misinformation.
 It was founded in 1933 by Edward C. Harwood, an economist and investment advisor, and is a 501(c)(3) nonprofit.
-From January 2022 to April 2025 the organization's president was William P. Ruger, who resigned to serve as Deputy Director of National Intelligence for Mission Integration under president Donald Trump.
+From January 2022 to April 2025, its president was William P. Ruger, who resigned to serve as Deputy Director of National Intelligence for Mission Integration under president Donald Trump.
 Ruger was succeeded by Samuel Gregg in 2025.

 AIER maintains a global network of local chapters called Harwood Salons (previously called the Bastiat Society).
+AIER owns American Investment Services Inc., an investment advisory firm whose fund was valued at around $285 million in 2020.

+AIER has a history of promoting climate change denial.
+During the COVID-19 pandemic, AIER promoted a herd immunity strategy in the Great Barrington Declaration, which was condemned by health organizations but influenced some policies of Trump and British Prime Minister Boris Johnson.